MichaelHolley/OnTrack/README.md

 # OnTrack
 Track Activities and Todo-Items with this expanding Dashboard, requiring only a Google-Login.

-- Available Dark- and White-Theme
+- Available Dark- and Bright-Theme

 ## Backlog
 https://github.com/MichaelHolley/OnTrack/projects/1